Chaitalykundu/Web-Development/01-HTML/Questions.md

 10. What are the advantages of HTML
 11. What are the disadvantages of HTML
 12. What are the differences between HTML & CSS
+13. Why do we name html file index.html

 &nbsp;